Keyboard shortcuts

 Performance Plots for Solution Quality within a Time Limit

 When dealing with instances that typically cannot be solved to optimality, performance plots are often more appropriate than cactus plots.
 These plots illustrate the relative performance of different models or solvers on a set of instances, usually under a fixed time limit.
 At the leftmost point of the plot (where \( x = 1 \)), each solver’s line indicates the proportion of instances for which it achieved the best-known solution (not necessarily exclusively).
 Then its \( (x,y) \) coordinates indicate the proportion \( y \) of instances for which the solver achieved a solution that is at most \( x \) times worse than the best known solution.
 For example, if a solver has a point at \( (1.05, 0.8) \), it means that it found a solution within 5% of the best-known solution for 80% of the instances.
-The x-axis is usually on a logarithmic scale, allowing for a more detailed view of the performance differences.
 Often, a logarithmic scale is used for the x-axis, especially when the performance ratios vary widely.
 However, down below we use a linear scale because the values are close to 1.

 In the example below, based on the Capacitated Vehicle Routing Problem (CVRP), the performance plots compare three different models across a benchmark set.
 These plots offer a clear visual summary of how closely each model approaches the best solution.